gpii-ops/gpii-infra/README.md

       * The Persistent Volumes and Persistent Volume Claims associated with the Volumes
          * Delete these first so that anything relying on the Volumes won't re-attach to the old Volumes before the new ones are in place.
       * The StatefulSet or Deployment that manage the Pods that are attached to the Volumes
+         * Note that if you just delete a Pod, the StatefulSet or Deployment will respawn it automatically.
-1. Find the set of Snapshots you want to restore: AWS Dashboard `->` EC2 `->` Snapshots.
+1. Find the Snapshot or set of Snapshots you want to restore: AWS Dashboard `->` EC2 `->` Snapshots.
-   * We must restore all of the Volumes together.
+   * For clusters that replicate data (e.g. couchdb), we must restore all of the Volumes together.
 Otherwise, the cluster will perceive the new Volume as being out-of-date from the old Volumes and will sync (bad) data to the new Volume.
+   * For "clusters" that don't replicate data (e.g. prometheus), we may wish to restore all of the Volumes together anyway to prevent inconsistency (e.g. Grafana graphs may be inconsistent if the backing Prometheus databases are out-of-sync).
 1. Create a new Volume from each Snapshot: Select Snapshot `->` Actions `->` Create Volume.
    * Most defaults should be correct.
    * Make sure to create the new Volume in the **same Availability Zone** as the old Volume.